Joseph Popolo Jr.: Education and early career

 Joseph Popolo earned a degree in finance from Boston College in 1989 and an MBA in finance and economics from the University of Chicago Booth School of Business in 1997, where he received a Dean’s Award of Distinction.

 Early in his career, Popolo completed an unpaid internship with a local representative in Washington, D.C.
 He later worked for a national trade association representing the trucking industry and ran state government lobbying for Roadway Services.
 Although initially interested in politics, he eventually chose to pursue a business career.

-Ambassador nomination
+Ambassadorship

 Popolo was nominated by President-elect Donald Trump to serve as the U.S. Ambassador to the Kingdom of the Netherlands.
 The appointment was announced on January 3, 2025, through Trump’s social media platform, Truth Social.
 In October 2025, he was confirmed by the U.S. Senate to the position.

 Popolo was offered several countries by the Trump transition team and chose the ambassadorship to the Netherlands.
 He has previously traveled to the country through business connections, as Freeman’s European operations were consolidated into a company based there.
 He has described the Netherlands as a strong ally and an important national security partner.